ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 ### What are applications running in kubernetes called?
 Applications running in kubernetes are called workloads.

-### How can we isolate workloads running in Kubernetes cluster?
+### How Kubernetes isolates Kubernetes process with applicaton process?
-`namespaces` provide a mechanism for isolating groups of resources within a single cluster.
+Kubernetes uses `namespaces` provide a mechanism for isolating Kubernetes process with applicaton process.
+The `namespaces` provide a mechanism for isolating groups of resources within a cluster.
+Kubernetes creates below namespaces for the Kubernets operations
+* default
+* kube-public
+* kube-system

+## Conclusion
+We coverd the basics of kubernetes and major components of kubernetes.